 Contact magazines, news sources, industry blogs, or other publications (online or offline) and see if they'll publish your content or company news.
 Not only are you broadening your audience with the publications themselves, but you’re also opening yourself up to those outlets’ social channels as well.

 Do you have friends (or even competitors) in your industry who would be willing to do a guest post on your blog?
 Guest blogging is a great way to get your name out to a new audience.
 All of their followers will see your name on their blog, and vice versa.
 If they post on social media and send out email blasts, your content will reach their entire follower base.

-Ebates is on top of referral marketing.
-If you refer two friends to the website and they make purchases, you get $50 free.
-You get more money the more people you refer!
-Even if you aren’t in a place where you can give money away, there are many other incentives you can offer to reach your customers' social and professional circles.
+Healthcare industry workers are, as you know, quite busy, so you'll likely need to offer perks in exchange for their kind words.
+Even if you aren’t in a place where you can give tons of money away, there are other referral incentives you can offer to reach your customers' social and professional circles.